 The accounting industry continues to be transformed by changing technology, where staff members work from, and an increasing number of outsider threats.

-With a head-spinning number of challenges and changes, the industry needs to be more vigilant than ever about ensuring the security of client data.
+With an eye-watering number of challenges and changes and with increasingly sophisticated threat actors, the industry needs to be more vigilant than ever about ensuring the security of sensitive client data.

-California CPA firms are subject to various regulations, standards & guidance.
-Depending on the specific services an accounting firm provides, legal requirements differ.
+California CPA firms are subject to various regulations, standards, and guidance.
+The legal requirements differ depending on the specific services an accounting firm provides.

 There’s no shortage of regulators and advice providers out there.
 Entities include: